Jazz Fest 2019

 Each poster comes with an outline key identifying each person and a brief description of their accomplishments.

-750 Artist signed and pencil remarqued, signed by Troy “Trombone Shorty” Andrews, Irma Thomas, Ben Jaffe (Preservation Hall), Two original Dixie Cups, Kermit Ruffins & Phil Frazier (ReBirth) and Big Freedia; estate stamped by those pictured who have passed; numbered Remarque prints on 100% rag paper, 36” x 25”, $595
+750 Artist signed and including an alligator imprint designed and hand-overdrawn by Guion, signed by Troy “Trombone Shorty” Andrews, Irma Thomas, Ben Jaffe (Preservation Hall), Two original Dixie Cups, Kermit Ruffins & Phil Frazier (ReBirth) and Big Freedia; estate stamped by those pictured who have passed; numbered Remarque prints on 100% rag paper, 36” x 25”, Originally sold for $595

-350 Artist-overpainted and signed, signed by Troy “Trombone Shorty” Andrews, Irma Thomas, Ben Jaffe, Two original Dixie Cups, Kermit Ruffins & Phil Frazier and Big Freedia; estate stamped by those pictured who have passed; numbered C-Marque canvas screen prints, 36” x 25”, $995
+350 Artist-overpainted and signed, signed by Troy “Trombone Shorty” Andrews, Irma Thomas, Ben Jaffe, Two original Dixie Cups, Kermit Ruffins & Phil Frazier and Big Freedia; estate stamped by those pictured who have passed; numbered C-Marque canvas screen prints, 36” x 25”, Originally sold for $995

 All our frames are crafted from archival materials, and are finished in beautiful satin black.
 The framed Unsigned print uses a 1.25" profile frame.
 The Signed and ReMarque edition frames have a .875" front profile with a 1" depth, creating an elegant shadowbox effect.
 The float-mounted ReMarque edition showcases the edges of the archival print in a gallery-quality presentation.
 All matted prints feature a 1-1.5" wide white neutral pH matte.
 Although Art 4 Now's oil-based silkscreen inks are highly stable, our glass-clear acrylic adds additional protection, blocking 87% of UV rays.
 All framed prints come fully assembled and ready to hang!
 Art 4 Now does not provide retail framing services onsite.